| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 including calculation of the probability density, cumulative distribution function, quantiles, random generation, moments and partial moments of the standard smoothing kernels

-calculation of the one-dimensional heat kernel in an interval
+including calculation of the one-dimensional heat kernel in an interval, and the distribution of a weighted sum of chi-squared variables

 Numerical integration including Stieltjes integrals and indefinite integrals.